georapbox/capture-photo-element/README.md

 | `loading` | ✓ | Boolean | - | `false` | **Readonly**.
 Indicates if the component is ready for interaction.
 It is used internally but is also exposed as a readonly property for purposes such as styling, etc. |

 <sup>1</sup> Changing any of these properties/attributes may not always guarantee the desired result, because they all depend on the camera hardware support.
 For example, `zoom=3` might not result to the camera to zoom if the camera hardware does not support zooming.
 Using `getTrackCapabilities()` and `getTrackSettings()` can prove helpful to check the campera hardware support.

+> [!IMPORTANT]
+> Changing the `facingMode` and `cameraResolution`, properties/attributes after the video stream has started will not have any effect.
+You need to stop the video stream and start it again with the new properties.
+This is to avoid unnecessary camera hardware operations.

 ### Slots